nagasudhirpulla/taming_python/blog/skills/ftp_local_setup.md

 <hr/>

 * In this post we will try to setup a local FTP server using IIS or Filezilla server and setup FTP client using WinSCP
-* Sometimes, we might want to test our code with out production FTP server using a local FTP server
+* Sometimes, we might want to test our code with out production FTP server using a local FTP server.
+This can be a use case for setting up a local FTP server and client

 ## Setup FTP server
 ### Option 1 - Setup FTP server using IIS in windows